Memory in Non-Monotonic Stress Response of an Athermal Disordered Solid

 In spite of a substantial research effort aimed at understanding such memory effects and non-monotonic responses, the field still lacks a simple particle-based simulation model.
 In this paper we show that a well-known athermal model system~\cite{chacko19} efficiently and accurately recovers the phenomenology of most relevant experimental scenarios, {\textit{i.e.}}\ one--step, two--step and three--step deformation protocols, using simple numerical simulations.
 To be specific we recover the logarithmic stress relaxation when the system is compressed and the non-monotonic stress response for the Kovacs-like two-step protocol.
 Our simulations also exhibit a linear scaling of $t_p$ with $t_{\rm w}$ to leading order, as well as further aspects of the phenomenology recently observed under three--step protocols.
-Remarkably, we are able to rationalize our results solely using (time-translation invariant) Linear Response Theory, following essentially the approach in~\cite{plata2017kovacs}.
 We emphasise the usefulness of having such an {\textit{in-silico}} experimental system as the simulations are easily reproducible and one can in principle measure every dynamical and structural aspect, which could be very challenging or infeasible in an actual experiment with a real athermal solid like a foam or crumpled metallic sheet.

+Remarkably, we are able to rationalize our results solely using Linear Response Theory, using an approach similar to~\cite{plata2017kovacs} but of course with the relevant response functions, which for step strain perturbations show an initial elastic response followed by a slow relaxation.
+An important theoretical insight will be that these response functions are {\em time translation-invariant}, which means that the linear memory effects we see here are, in spite of their superficial similarities, quite distinct from memory caused by an underlying aging dynamics as in glasses~\cite{kovacs1963glass, cugliandolo2004memory, bertin2003kovacs, activation20} We emphasize finally that we use the term LRT here in its broad sense of a linear relation between response and the corresponding perturbation.
+Such a linear response is generally expected for small perturbations, but this is not a consequence of the Fluctuation-Dissipation Theorem here: the latter is inapplicable for our athermal systems as there are no spontaneous fluctuations whose correlations could be measured.

 This paper is structured as follows.
 In section~\ref{model_sim} we discuss the model (subsection~\ref{model}) and the different perturbation protocols (subsection~\ref{prots}).
 In section~\ref{sec:lin} we set up the Linear Response formalism.
 In section~\ref{sec:res} we show the results from simulations for each of the protocols (one--step, two--step and three--step) and we compare those with the predictions from LRT.
 Finally, in section~\ref{disc} we conclude with a summary and discussion.